 Professor Stephani Hatch

-Stephani is a Professor of Sociology and Epidemiology in the Department of Psychological Medicine, King's College London, and is the Principal Investigator of the TIDES study.
-Stephani is also the founder of the Health Inequalities Research Network (HERON), which promotes integrated approaches to participatory research and public engagement in the community.
+Stephani is a Professor of Sociology and Epidemiology and head of the Health Inequalities Research Group in the Department of Psychological Medicine, King's College London, and is the Principal Investigator of the TIDES study.
+Stephani is also the Vice Dean for Culture, Diversity & Inclusion for the Institute of Psychiatry, Psychology and Neuroscience and founder of the Health Inequalities Research Network (HERON), which promotes integrated approaches to participatory research and public engagement in the community, and Co-director of the Health and Social Equity Collective.
 Stephani is a Co-Investigator for the ESRC funded Centre for Society and Mental Health, leading a programme focused on marginalised communities and mental health.

 Dr Charlotte Woodhead